bettiah/transform/readme.md

 ## Getting started

-> I use the latest node 10, but 8.0+ outght to work
+- I use the latest node 10, but 8.0+ outght to work

-> Redis 5.0 rc needs to be runnning: `brew install redis --HEAD`
+- Redis 5.0 rc needs to be runnning: `brew install redis --HEAD`

-> Clone & `yarn` to install dependencies
+- Clone & `yarn` to install dependencies

+- `cp dot_env .env`

-> `yarn dev` to start the server
+- `yarn dev` to start the server

-> Riot ui can be used to interact with the server.
+- Riot ui can be used to interact with the server.
 I have found it easiest to use a release tarball from `https://github.com/vector-im/riot-web/releases` and run it using `serve -l tcp://127.0.0.1:1233` or equivalnt mechanism.